So What (Joe Walsh album)

 So What is the third studio album by the American singer-songwriter and multi-instrumentalist Joe Walsh.
 It was released in late 1974 on ABC-Dunhill Records.

 It contains hard rock songs such as "Welcome To The Club" and a remake of the Barnstorm track, "Turn To Stone".
 It also contains more introspective material such as "Help Me Through the Night" and "Song For Emma".

-On a few tracks, Don Henley, Glenn Frey, and Randy Meisner of Eagles contributed backing vocals.
-Over a year and a half later, Walsh would be drafted into Eagles to replace founding member Bernie Leadon, playing on their best-selling studio album Hotel California.
+On a few tracks, Don Henley, Glenn Frey, and Randy Meisner of the Eagles contributed backing vocals.
+Over a year and a half later, Walsh would be drafted into the Eagles to replace founding member Bernie Leadon, playing on their best-selling studio album Hotel California (1976).

 Production and recording

 Two months before the release of the album, Walsh was asked about the album, and he said "I know this album's going to be an important one for me, but it's not easy to just crank them out anymore, I've got, what, six or seven albums out.
 I don't want the next album to sound like a bunch of outtakes from Smoker.
 I want it to be the difference between Revolver and Sgt.
 Pepper.
 I've held back [the album's release] until that development was there, even though the record company's been screaming for it.
 I want it to be a big, big step… in thoughts, vocals, playing and maturity."

 Don Henley wrote the lyrics for "Falling Down" with Henley providing backing vocals on "Falling Down" and "Time Out".
 The album features three of the four members of Eagles; Don Henley, Glenn Frey and Randy Meisner providing backing vocals for "Turn to Stone" and "Help Me Through The Night".
 This would be the first time that the band members would appear on an album with the future Eagle.

 "Song for Emma" was written as a memorial for Walsh's almost-three-year-old daughter who had been killed in a car crash on April 1, 1974, four weeks shy of her third birthday.
-The accident was caused by a drunk driver who hit the Porsche driven by his then-wife Stefany with Emma in the car.
-Later, Stevie Nicks wrote "Has Anyone Ever Written Anything For You" for Walsh after visiting Emma's grave with him.
+The accident was caused by a driver who failed to stop at a stop sign, hitting the Porsche driven by his then-wife Stefany with Emma in the car.
+Later, Stevie Nicks wrote "Has Anyone Ever Written Anything for You?" for Walsh after visiting Emma's grave with him.

 Producer Bill Szymczyk had the following written on the run out groove of the vinyl "THAT'S NO BANANY, THATS MY NOZE" on the first pressings of the vinyl.